dmcd/trader-bot/README.md

     *   **LLM**: Gemini 2.5 Flash API key (default) or OpenAI API key when using `LLM_PROVIDER=OPENAI`.
     *   **Exchange**:
         *   **Gemini Exchange Account**: API Key and Secret (Sandbox or Live).
+        *   **Interactive Brokers**: TWS or IB Gateway running with API access enabled, Java installed, and the socket host/port open (default `127.0.0.1:7497` for paper).
+Make sure the account id you plan to trade with is authorized for API connections.

 ### 2. Installation